 Using the quantity the patient purchased and the practitioners advanced dosage instructions we calculate how long the supply will actually last.
 This is illustrated above.

 The green bars represent how much supply of a product a patient will need based on the practitioners prescription.
 The red bars represent how much supply they actually purchased.
 For Product A, B, and C the patient has purchased about half the supply that they actually need.
 However, for Product D the patient has already bought enough supply to last the entire duration.

 We then rank the products in order of which is going to run out of supply first.
 Using this we calculate the best day to send the refill reminder.
 As you can see in the illustration above, the patient is going to run out of Product C first, followed by Product A and B. Product D has been eliminated because the patient already purchased enough supply.

-We send an email to the patient 1 week before their supply is running out so they have enough time to place an order and allow for ample shipping time.
+A refill reminder email will be sent to the patient 1 week before their supply runs out so they have enough time to place an order and allow for ample shipping time.

-We also show products that might be running out soon (Product A and Product B).
+If the prescription contains more than one supplement, we’ll also factor their Advanced Dosage instructions into the refill reminder if they might be running out soon (Product A and Product B).
 This allows the patient to proactively order products whose supply is going to run out soon.

 All of this happens in the background without the practitioner having to calculate the best date to send the refill reminder.

 What About In-Office Ordering?

 Advanced Dosage and Refill Reminders work as a perfect compliment to In-Office Ordering.